-NYC mayoral primary polls close, setting up potentially long wait for final results
+Yang concedes NYC mayoral race as primary polls close

 Eric Adams, a former captain in the New York City Police Department, was considered the frontrunner

+The polls closed in New York City’s hotly contested mayoral primary election and hopeful Andrew Yang announced Tuesday night that he will end his bid for the job after coming in a distant forth place.

+"I am a numbers guy," he said.
+"And I am not going to be the next mayor of New York City based upon the numbers that have come in tonight.
+I am conceding this race."

-The polls closed in New York City’s hotly contested mayoral primary election on Tuesday night, but it may be several days or even weeks before final results are determined in a race that will have major implications for the city’s recovery from the coronavirus pandemic and an ongoing crime wave.
+It could be several days or even weeks before final results are officially determined in a race that will have major implications for the city’s recovery from the coronavirus pandemic and an ongoing crime wave.

 A total of 13 Democratic candidates and two Republican candidates were on the ballot.
 The primary utilized ranked-choice voting, meaning that voters were permitted to rank up to five candidates in order of their preference.